QasimK/qasimk.github.io/_posts/2016-07-07-inspiron-n5110-heat-solution.md

 So some care should be taken when opening it up :)

-A final and interesting side note: The battery is on 60% capacity after five years which is in-line with what you might expect.
+A final and interesting side note: The battery is on 60% capacity after five years which is in line with what you might expect.

 [amanek-guide]: <http://amanek.com/how-ive-fixed-my-dell-inspiron-overheating-issues/>
 [ifixit-guide]: <https://www.ifixit.com/Guide/Dell+Inspiron+n5110+heat+sink+and+thermal+paste+replacement/28204>